Health conditions

 You can get a blood-borne virus when the blood of somebody with a bloodborne virus gets into your blood such as through sex, sharing injecting drugs equipment, or from a mother to her child during pregnancy or birth.

-• you didn’t use new tattoo or piercing equipment
+• didn’t use new tattoo or piercing equipment

-• you got a tattoo or piercing outside Australia
+• got a tattoo or piercing outside Australia

-• you had a job where human blood or human fluids was involved
+• had a job where human blood or human fluids was involved

-• you had a blood transfusion in Australia before 1990 or overseas at any time
+• had a blood transfusion in Australia before 1990 or overseas at any time

-• you have had contact with someone else’s blood in a fight
+• have had contact with someone else’s blood in a fight

-• you had vagina, anal (bum) or oral (mouth) sex with no condom
+• had vagina, anal (bum) or oral (mouth) sex with no condom

 • the condom broke or fell off during sex

-• you can’t remember if you used a condom when you had sex – for example if you were drunk or had drugs
+• had sex and can’t remember if you used a condom – for example if you were drunk or had drugs

 • had sex with a new person